 GeneCards Summary for SLC8A3 Gene

 SLC8A3 (Solute Carrier Family 8 Member A3) is a Protein Coding gene.
-Among its related pathways are Calcium signaling pathway and cGMP-PKG signaling pathway.
+Among its related pathways are Platelet activation, signaling and aggregation and Cardiac conduction.
 GO annotations related to this gene include calmodulin binding and calcium:cation antiporter activity.
-An important paralog of this gene is ADGRV1.
+An important paralog of this gene is SLC8A1.

 UniProtKB/Swiss-Prot for SLC8A3 Gene